Have any questions? Call us.

 Revel in a sure-to-be-fascinating evening with visual artist, filmmaker, and provocateur John Waters and celebrated author and cultural critic Lynne Tillman.
 The pair will discuss Waters’s recent exhibitions and art career.
 Pick up signed copies of their books before or after the program.

 The director of Pink Flamingos and Hairspray, Waters is the subject of the exhibition John Waters: Indecent Exposure—the most comprehensive retrospective of his riotously transgressive gallery-based art to date—on view at the Wex through April 28.
+The galleries will be open until 10 PM following the conversation on March 18 (with free admission) for you to explore.

 In addition to essays, novels, and a column in Frieze, Tillman has written for exhibition catalogues including the center’s own Pipilotti Rist: The Tender Room and the Whitney’s latest, Andy Warhol―From A to B and Back Again.